Guest Author - Terri Lindy Johansen

-This is a workout you can do at home consisting of five exercises.
+There are several options for strengthening the core but I am going to give you a workout you can do at home without equipment.
+This is a core workout consisting of five exercises.
 Start slowly, follow instructions, and concentrate on what you are learning.
 Try to do the exercises three times a week and be consistent.
-If you stick to the program you will be surprised at your improvement.
+If you stick to the program you will be surprised at your core improvement.

-You will be working on the floor so I suggest using a yoga or pilates mat but you can also use a folded blanket or towel to lie on.
+You will be working on the floor so I suggest using a yoga or Pilates mat if available, but you can also use a folded blanket or towel to lie on.
 Here is an important warning for all exercises listed: If it hurts, don’t do it.

 Lie on the floor with your knees bent and feet on the floor, hands behind the head.
 Take several deep breaths before you begin.
 The movement is simple, lift your head, and neck slowly rolling up to just below the shoulders and then slowly back down.
 Do not use your hands to lift, instead engage your stomach muscles.
 It is important to move slowly to remain safe and achieve maximum benefits.
 Begin with 10 repetitions.

 Begin by lying on the floor, knees bent, feet flat on the floor, and hands behind the head.
 Lift knees towards the chest, and then move knees away from body bringing head, neck, and shoulders up at the same time.
 Lower your head and draw the knees back into the chest.
 Continue for 10 repetitions.

 Single Straight Leg Stretch

 Begin by lying on your back, knees bent, and hands behind the head.
 Take both legs straight up in the air.
 Lift your head, neck and shoulders.
 Bend the knee of one leg and draw it into the body while extending the other leg straight at a 60 degree angle.
 Now draw the other knee in and straighten the opposite leg.
 Continue this movement changing sides with opposite knee and leg while keeping the head, neck and shoulders lifted.
 Repeat for 10 repetitions on each leg.